Scholarly Communication: Open Access

 New models of OPEN

 PeerJ has rapid peer review and low cost.
 Indexed in PubMed, Web of Science, Biosis, EMBASE, Scopus & more with JCR Impact Factor.
-Low cost to publish via either membership OR per paper.
-The individual membership is $99/year, which includes 1 publication, while the $299 lifetime membership includes unlimited publications.
+Low cost for peer-reviewed publishing via either three levels of membership OR $1,095 per paper.
+The Basic individual membership is $399/year including 1 publication; the $449 Enhanced membership covers 2 publications; Premium membership covers 3 peer-reviewed publications.

 eLife Login with your ORCID iD for rapid peer review and online publication.
 Indexed in PubMed, MEDLINE, Web of Science, Biosis, EMBASE, Scopus & more. eLife has opted out of JCR Impact Factor to focus on article quality.
 As of January 1, 2017, there is a $2500 fee for research articles.

-Wellcome Open Research New in November 2016!
-This online journal features open peer review, rapid publication and publication fees ranging from $135 to $900 depending on length.
+Wellcome Open Research This online journal features open peer review, rapid publication and publication fees ranging from $150 to $999 depending on length.
 It accepts many publication types, from research and systematic reviews to datasets.
 Supporting data is required with research publications.